 If you have any questions about financial aid, this is the place to be.
 We’ve created a not-so-short list for the most important things you need to know about financial aid.
 If you have additional questions, please feel free to connect with us or check out the resources shared in this post.

-October 1 is the first day families can access, complete, and submit the 2021-2022 FAFSA and CSS Profile.
+December 1 is the first day families can access, complete, and submit the 2025-2026 FAFSA.
+This marks a change from the traditional October 1 opening date, as announced by the U.S. Department of Education in past years.
 Anyone logging in sooner will be completing forms for the wrong school year.

-- For current seniors and transfers applying to college for the 2021-2022 school year, your family’s 2019 take returns will be required.
+- For current seniors and transfers applying to college for the 2025-2026 school year, the past two years of your family’s tax returns will be required.
 Be sure these have already been submitted and processed.

 - It is your child’s FAFSA and CSS Profile, not yours.
-Though often parents complete these forms on their child’s behalf.
+However, parents often complete these forms on their child’s behalf.

-- Anyone else who expects access to your child’s FAFSA must create their own FSA ID as well.
-But these can only be created after your child has created their ID first.
-If your child is less than 18-years old, you will need to cosign the FAFSA and will therefore require your own FSA ID as the co-signer.
+- Anyone else who expects access to your child’s FAFSA must create their own FSA ID, as well.
+But these can only be made after your child has first created their ID.
+If your child is less than 18 years old, you will need to cosign the FAFSA and will therefore require your own FSA ID as the co-signer.

 - After your child has created their FSA ID, their FAFSA can be started here.

-- About 150 institutions also require the CSS Profile.
-The list of institutions is here, but it is always best to verify with the institution itself the documents they require it.
+- Between 250-270 institutions also require the CSS Profile.
+It is always best to verify with the institution itself and to pay careful attention to documents each university is requesting.

-- Often within a few hours of submitting the FAFSA, your child will receive an email that it has been successfully processed.
-Within a few days after that, your child will receive another email containing instructions on how to access their Student Aid Report (SAR).
-The SAR contains a crucially important number-their Expected Family Contribution (EFC).
-As parents overseeing the process you should tell your child to forward all Department of Education emails to them, which may also include requests for further verification and documentation.
+- Often, within a few hours of submitting the FAFSA, your child will receive an email stating that it has been successfully processed.
+Within a few days, your child will receive another email containing instructions on how to access their Student Aid Report (SAR).
+The SAR contains a crucially important number—their Expected Family Contribution (EFC).
+As parents overseeing the process, you should tell your child to forward all Department of Education emails to you, which may also include requests for further verification and documentation.

 - When beginning the FAFSA, the best practice is to select the IRS Data Retrieval Tool (DRT).
 This will automatically populate many of the FAFSA’s questions directly from the federal tax returns, making completion much simpler.
 Under recent Department of Education guidelines, these populated fields are shielded from the filer, though the financial aid offices will be able to view the numbers.
 If the DRT is not selected, financial aid offices will most likely request further verification from the filer that the numbers they have entered actually agree with their tax returns.